DRadulovich/perazzi-site/PGPT/V2/Brand-Strategy/Brand-Bible.md

 - Lead times typically about **6 months** (longer for complex engraving or multiple barrel sets).[40][68][69]

 #### 3.6.2 Configuration Steps (High-Level)

+If you are asking how to order a bespoke Perazzi or how to choose options, this is the typical configuration flow used by dealers and the factory.

 1. **Choose platform and discipline**
    - Decide between MX, HT, TM, DC, or SHO.